Climate-Neutral Print Production

 As a company that routinely has printed products produced, we see it as our responsibility to give something back to the environment.
 For this reason we are committed to printing more and more of our catalogs, brochures and flyers in a climate-neutral manner.
 This allows us to offset emissions created by printing, and all the associated upstream and downstream operations, through accredited climate protection projects.
 In addition, the paper used for production comes from sustainable forestry and controlled sources.

-Located in the western part of Uganda, Kibale National Park covers an area of 776 qm².
-It is known for its verdant tropical rainforest, home to more than 350 native tree species, 370 species of birds, four species of wildcats and 13 species of primates, and is one of the key areas for biodiversity.
-Since the 1960s, however, the area was steadily cleared and the soils were depleted by shifting cultivation, which destroyed the habitat for wildlife.
+Restoration of degraded forest areas in Uganda's Kibale National Park and protecting the Keo Seima Wildlife Sanctuary in Cambodia.
+Kibale National Park is known for its verdant tropical rainforest, home to more than 350 native tree species, 370 species of birds, four species of wildcats and 13 species of primates.
+This makes it one of the key areas for biodiversity.
+Since the 1960s, however, the area has been steadily cleared and the soils have been depleted by shifting cultivation, which has destroyed the habitat for wildlife.

 Unfortunately, shipping printed materials still isn't possible without generating emissions that harm the climate.
 To improve our CO2balance and do something in favor of climate protection, we use the GoGreen initiative from Deutsche Post to ship our letters and advertising brochures.
 To neutralize the greenhouse gas emissions of (letter) shipments, we first calculate their volume.
 GoGreen then neutralizes the emissions by investing the same amount in certified international climate protection projects.